cssr4africa/cssr4africa.github.io/docs/overview.md

 # Overview of the  Project

- CSSR4Africa is a three-year research project to develop culturally sensitive social robotics for Africa (CSSR4Africa).
+ CSSR4Africa is a three-year research project to develop culturally sensitive social robotics for Africa.

  The objectives are to
  1. Identify the verbal and non-verbal social and cultural norms of human interaction that are prevalent in countries in Africa,